Fotostrasse Visits Porvoo, Finland

 Our day at sea ended at the Pellinki Archipelago, a beautiful place that can be reached by your own boat, but also by car or bus.
 We crossed by ferry from Pellinki to Tirmo on our way back and it was an experience in itself since it is one of the only ferries in Finland.

 Besides taking awesome pictures, we went to a sauna, Finnish style, and we did some swimming as well.
 It was there that we lost our Action Camera in the Gulf of Finland but this is a story for another post.
+Also, we wrote a full article about how fantastic we found these islands to be, you should take a look there as well.

 Where to Stay in Porvoo